Omcarr/Money-Grow-India/README.md

-Selenium pased python tool to retrive data from the wealthspectrum portfolio service
+Python based Selenium tool to retrive data from the wealthspectrum portfolio service